 Tip 7: Give yourself breaks and a bit of space now and then

 Nobody can work or study continuously at a stretch.
 It’s not really possible but also detrimental.
 So take a break now and then.
-Also give yourself some space to relax with music, meditation, art or whatever helps you ease the pressure.
+Also give yourself some space to relax with music, meditation, art, or whatever helps you ease the pressure.

-Tip 8: Stay away from Social media, unnecessary comparisons etc
+Tip 8: Stay away from Social media, unnecessary comparisons

 Social media is addictive.
 This includes even WhatsApp.
 You could go on with just chatting on it.
-Also stay away with negative thoughts, comparisons.
-Remember the fingers on your hand are not the same so how can two people be same?
+Also stay away from negative thoughts, comparisons.
+Remember the fingers on your hand are not the same so how can two people be the same?
 So while someone may have their good points, so do you.
 Build on your strengths and make the most.
 Also allow no one to convince you that you can do it because if you seriously believe it and work for it, you can achieve it.

 Questions related to JEE Main

 sir i have scored 74.8 percentage in board exam ,am i eligible for giving jee exam in 2022??and sir,i am in st category.plz reply sir

 We don't know and neither any can predict that what would be future scenario of covid-19 in india.
 As of now the 75% criteria has been relaxed for the current year and it has been done for b.arch as well.
 But I don't think they would do the same thing in the year 2022.

 how much jee rank required for general category to get admission in nit for barch department